Skip Navigation

 (Photo courtesy of Upal Ghosh)

-Ghosh continued his research in a second SRP-funded project aimed at evaluating how activated carbon reduces PCB uptake in fish.
-The team used lab studies and modeling approaches to demonstrate that activated carbon can reduce PCB uptake in fish by as much as 87% after 90 days of treatment.
 They also showed that SediMite decreased the assimilation efficiency of PCBs by up to 93%.
 Assimilation efficiency measures the amount of the contaminant that remains in the body compared to the amount that is excreted.
-This early work included scaling up their results to the field study at Mirror Lake.
+This early work by the scientists included scaling up their remediation work to the field study at Mirror Lake.

 New Directions